+For the past several decades thyroid cancer has been the most common endocrine tumor, with a ~ 5% increase in incidence each year in the USA.
 Thyroid cancer affects women more often than men and has been increasing over the last decade.
 Thyroid cancer is commonly first detected as a palpable thyroid gland during a physical exam.
-Overall there is estimated to be 56,000 individuals diagnosed with thyroid cancer in the United States each year with only 2,000 dying from their disease.,

 Types of Thyroid Cancer

 Cancer may arise from different cells of the thyroid gland.
 By evaluating a sample of the cancer under a microscope, doctors can determine the type of thyroid cancer.
 There are four main types of thyroid cancer.
 The thyroid gland may occasionally be the site of other primary tumors, including sarcomas, lymphomas, epidermoid carcinomas, and teratomas.
 The thyroid may also be the site of metastasis from other cancers, particularly of the lung, breast, and kidney.
 (5-7)

 Papillary: Papillary tumors are the most common form of thyroid cancer, accounting for more than 80% of all cases.
 Papillary cancers are typically irregular or solid masses that arise from otherwise normal thyroid tissue.
 More than half of papillary cancers have spread to lymph nodes in the neck.
 However, papillary cancers rarely spread to distant locations in the body.
 Papillary cancers typically occur in younger patients (30-50 years) and are commonly associated with a prior exposure to radiation.
 Patients with papillary cancer are highly curable with currently available treatment techniques.
 (8)